-A. Teacher's Certificate Options
+A. Teacher's Certificate Program

 The Education Program offers the credit courses necessary to complete the requirements for a teacher's license as stipulated by the Department of Education of Puerto Rico.
 We offer the credit courses required in several areas of certification.
 The students, however, obtain their license from the Department of Education of Puerto Rico upon presenting evidence of having completed the credits required.
 The actual offerings include all courses required for the license in secondary education.
-In addition, our offerings include some courses required for the teacher's license in elementary education, vocational education, and special education.